ekhadley/deepgrid/README.md

 a portion of the grid to totally exploit before you get reset.
 Smart agents take effecient paths, choosing to exploit the most food-rich regions of the grid.
 Really smart agents even learn to do things like tanking a bomb in order to get access to two or more rewards.
-The ekhadley (human) baseline is about 50 points per episode, including the default step cost of -1.
+The ekhadley (human) lower limit is about 50 points per episode, including the default step cost of -1.
 Below I'll go over the basics of each method implemented, and the performance after training.

 ## Deep Q Learner.